We Roll Up Our Sleeves and Offer Live Crickets Online

 One common misconception to keep in mind is that superworms should not be refrigerated.
 Although they are similar to mealworms, and even come from the same genus, it's important to know that they should not be raised in the same fashion.
 Basically, putting your superworms in the refrigerator will not do them well, unlike mealworms.

 Black soldier fly larva are some of the most beneficial critters you can feed your pets.
 We raise them because they are a diverse snack that can also offer a nutritional boost for any diet.
 They are also known as phoenix worms, rept worms, or calciworms.
-But no matter what they're known as, let it be known that they are an excellent source of food for your pet.
+But no matter what they're known as, let it be known that they are an excellent source of protein for your pet.

 But if you're an avid gardener, then the BSFL can benefit you with their exceptional composting abilities.
 These guys are voracious eaters, and will rapidly devour a well fed compost bin.
 Their waste product (called Frass), is a coveted fertilizer that reaps many nutritional benefits for plants.